guildai/_guild-legacy/docs/src/tutorials/package-from-scratch.md

 Create a script named `mnist_deep_with_summaries.py` in the project directory that looks like this:

+## TODO

-TODO: reference this file in source somewhere!
+### TODO: reference this file in source somewhere!

-TODO: Add model and flags
+### TODO: Add model and flags

-TODO: Add compare fields
+### TODO: Add compare fields

-TODO: Mod copy working instructions above a
+### TODO: Mod copy working instructions above a

 - Rename src/tensorflow to src/tensorflow.orig
 - Copy src/tensorflow.orig to src/tensorflow.new
 - Make changes to src/tensorflow.new

-TODO: additional sources
+### TODO: additional sources

 - Guild.in (copied from tensorflow.new
 - tensorflow.patch
 - mnist_deep_with_summaries.py

-TODO: packager
+### TODO: packager

 - patch files in prepare
 - delete build
 - copy files in package

+### TODO: new vs orig  workflow

+Update docs to simply copy the top level dir from its original to NAME.orig.
+Then modify the original, using NAME.orig to generate a patch file.

+This is because the Guild project might refer to locations in that top level dir and so will require the original name.

+Also note to copy Guild.in to Guild, if there is one.

+### TODO: filling in supported hyper params?

+This might not apply here as much, because the example is very simple.
+But we could show how additional params could be exposed - simply by defining the flag or by patching + flag.